Arnaud Callier

 Symphony.
 Where I learned what "owner's standards" actually meant.
 Nothing good enough.
 Everything questioned.
 Every plate photographed by guests who'd eaten at the best restaurants on earth.

 Vava II.
-96 meters.
-Crew of 52.
+97 metres.
+Crew of 34.
 The logistics of feeding an army that lives at sea.
 Provisioning in ports where you don't speak the language.
 Making it work anyway.

 Christina O. The history.
 Cooking in a galley where Onassis hosted heads of state.
 Where every meal carries the weight of legacy.